earlysaints/database/gedcom2jsonld.md

 I perform no normalization in the examples in this document.

 *Brandon: As we discussed earlier, I think we start with minimal normalization (for the matching phase at least): let each database model the data the way it wants.
 The downside of that is that we have to be aware of 3-4 ways of representing a family, 3-4 ways of representing birth/death/etc. events, 3-4 ways of representing dates, and so on.
 The alternative is that we have to decide a "correct" model to transform everything into, and frankly, after a long time of working on this, I'm not sure what that is.
 As for dates and places, I propose we don't normalize initially, but allow ourselves to do it later.
 We could either use different properties (placeText, placeURI, placeWKT, placeClean, etc.) or different types ("place": . . . @type: URI, etc.).
 Both have advantages and disadvantages.
 The latter seems cleaner, but will have your multimap problem below, because a single property may have several "values" (same value in different formats).
 For standardized dates, I actually like the date format in GEDCOMX; it even handles uncertainty in a reasonable (if not 100% complete) way.*

+> (Luther) @Brandon: Agreed.
+We'll want to cross this bridge eventually, I suspect, but for the purpose of initial match generation I don't think it will be necessary.
+>
+> The multimap idea is actually quasi-normative in JSON-LD; see, for example, [the "@container" : "@language" example usage in the current JSON-LD standard](http://www.w3.org/TR/json-ld/#string-internationalization).
+> Defining appropriate "@container"-like syntax will probably be something we tackle at some point.

 ## Multimaps